delnolan/svg-animation/README.md

 # svg-animation
-Dasharray svg animation using jQuery, GSAP and ScrollMagic
+Dasharray svg animation using jQuery, GSAP and ScrollMagic.